UncleRus/esp-idf-lib/CONTRIBUTING.md

    directory, create a directory `${COMPONENT_NAME}/default`.
 For instance, a component `foo` must have `examples/foo/default`.
 Create an example application in that directory.
+1. Update [.github/labeler.yml](.github/labeler.yml).
+The component should
+   have a label for it.
 1. You compiled the example code and the example application ran on a physical device as expected and documented
 1. All files are licensed under one of [Acceptable Licenses](#acceptable-licenses)